Ernanm280/ticket-lifecycle/README.md

 <img width="657" height="235" alt="Screenshot 2026-03-01 175625" src="https://github.com/user-attachments/assets/bcb9d58f-58de-4167-b7e1-7e82a5a86d87" />

 <h2>Purpose </h2>
-This repository documents the lifecycle of a support ticket within the osTicket help desk system, demonstrating how technical issues are managed in a structured IT support environment.
+This repository shows the lifecycle of a support ticket within the osTicket help desk system, demonstrating how technical issues are managed in a structured IT support environment.
 The project walks through the full ticket workflow, including ticket creation, categorization, assignment to support agents, communication with users, and final resolution.
 The osTicket system is intended as a hands-on learning exercise to simulate real-world help desk operations and provide practical insight into how ticket management systems function within IT infrastructure environments.